 This course is a survey of American history from the Civil War era to the present.
-Topics include immigration, industrialization, the Great Depression, the major American wars, the Cold War, and social conflict.
-Upon completion. students should be able to analyze significant political. socioeconomic, cultural and developments in American history since the Civil War.
-This course has been approved for transfer Comprehensive the Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.
+Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
+Upon completion, students should be able to analyze significant political. socioeconomic. and cultural developments in American history since the Civil War.
+This course has been approved for transfer the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.
 This is a Universal General Education Transfer Component (UGETC) course.